Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Retroactive Database System

-In \ultraverse, if executing one query could affect another query's result, the latter query is said to \textit{depend on} the former query. \autoref{tab:dependency-rule} defines \ultraverse's four query dependency rules.
-Rule 1 states that if $Q_m$ writes to a column of a table/view and later $Q_n$ reads/writes the same column, then $Q_n$ depends on $Q_m$.
-In the example of \autoref{fig:dependency-graph-bank-simple2}, Q12$\rightarrow$Q11, because Q12 reads the \texttt{Users.uid} (foreign key) column that Q11 wrote to.
-Note our query dependency differs from the dependency in conflict graphs~\cite{trans}, which includes \textit{read-then-write}, \textit{write-then-read}, and \textit{write-then-write} cases.
-In contrast, our rule excludes the \textit{read-write} case, because the prior query's read operation does not affect the values that the later query writes.
+In \ultraverse, one query is said to \textit{depend on} another if its execution could alter the latter's result. \autoref{tab:dependency-rule} defines \ultraverse's four column-wise query dependency rules.
+Rule 1 states that if $Q_m$ writes to a column of a table/view and later $Q_n$ reads the same column, then $Q_n$ depends on $Q_m$.
+For instance, in \autoref{fig:dependency-graph-website-columnwise}, Q10$\rightarrow$Q8, because Q10 reads the \texttt{Orders.oid} column written to by Q8.
+Note that our query dependency differs from the dependency in conflict graphs~\cite{trans}, which includes \textit{read-then-write}, \textit{write-then-read}, and \textit{write-then-write} cases.
+In contrast, our rule excludes the \textit{read-then-write} and \textit{write-then-write} cases, because a prior query's read/write operation on a data record does not affect the results of the later query that (over-)writes to the same record.
 Rule 2 states that if $Q_n$ depends on $Q_m$ and $Q_m$ depends $O_l$, then $Q_n$ also depends on $Q_l$ {(transitivity)}.
-In \autoref{fig:dependency-graph-bank-simple2}, Q12$\rightarrow$Q7, because Q12$\rightarrow$Q11 and Q11$\rightarrow$Q7.
-Rules 3 and handles triggers.
-Rule 3 states that if $Q_n$ depends on $Q_\tau$ (the retroactive target query), then we enforce $T_x$ (a trigger linked to $Q_n$) to depend on $Q_\tau$, so that $T_x$ gets reactivated and its statement properly executes whenever its linked query (or queries) is executed during the retroactive operation.
-In \autoref{fig:dependency-graph-bank-simple2}, the trigger Q5$\rightarrow$Q10, because Q5 is linked to Q10 (i.e., \texttt{INSERT} \texttt{ON} \texttt{Transactions}).
-Note that \ultraverse's dependency graph in \autoref{fig:dependency-graph-bank-simple2} omits all queries whose write set is empty (e.g., \texttt{SELECT} queries), since they are read-only queries not affecting the database's state.
-Also note that \autoref{fig:dependency-graph-bank-simple2}'s red arrows represent column read-write dependencies caused by \texttt{FOREIGN} \texttt{KEY} relationships -- if some column's value is retroactively changed, then the foreign key columns of other tables referencing this column can be also affected.
-The red arrows ensure to rollback and replay the queries accessing such potentially affected foreign key columns(s). \looseness=-1
+For example, in \autoref{fig:dependency-graph-website-columnwise}, Q10$\rightarrow$Q7, because Q10$\rightarrow$Q8 (on \texttt{Orders.oid}) and Q8$\rightarrow$Q7 (on \texttt{Addresses.owner\_uid}). \looseness=-1